elasticdog/transcrypt/README.md

       -u, --uninstall
            remove all transcrypt configuration from the repository and leave files in the current working copy decrypted

+      -l, --list
+           list all of the transparently encrypted files in the repository, relative to the top-level directory

       -v, --version
            print the version information